Skin felt smoother

 Competition: From budget to luxe

 Maelove The Glow Maker ($28): This budget-friendly serum became an instant cult classic.
-Made with vitamin C (15 percent L-ascorbic acid), vitamin E, ferulic acid, and hyaluronic acid, and a proprietary botanical blend (vitis vinifera, aloe, aurantium dulcis, and magnolia), the hydrating, brightening serum lives up to its hype.
+Made with vitamin C (15 percent L-ascorbic acid), vitamin E, ferulic acid, hyaluronic acid, and a proprietary botanical blend (vitis vinifera, aloe, aurantium dulcis, and magnolia), the hydrating, brightening serum lives up to its hype.

 Klur Brilliant Light Multi-Correctional Repair Serum ($88): Formulated with vitamin C and E along with rosehip seed, the antioxidant-rich formula soaks into the skin, protects, and can help correct signs of skin damage.